 18 May 2021

 UCAS Apply for undergraduate courses opens, so you can begin to make choices and start filling in your application.

 You can start submitting your applications.

-If you're applying for Oxford or Cambridge universities or courses in medicine, dentistry or veterinary medicine apply to UCAS between 5 September and 15 October 2019.
+If you're applying for Oxford or Cambridge universities and most courses in medicine, dentistry or veterinary medicine apply to UCAS by 6.00pm on 15 October 2021.

-For the majority of courses apply to UCAS by 15 January 2020.
+For the majority of courses apply to UCAS by 6.00pm on 26 January 2022.
 Always check course details for the correct closing date.

 The Clearing system opens and you can search for and choose courses.
 Contact institutions to discuss your application before you add your choices to Track.